akirataguchi115/agplv3re/README.md

 but the work with which it is combined will remain governed by version 3 of the GNU General Public License.

-  14. Permission to reverse engineer
+  14. Reverse Engineering.

-  You may reverse engineer the program in its executable format or in any other format.
+  You may convey a covered work under the terms of this license so that, taken together, effectively do not restrict reverse engineering.

   15. Revised Versions of this License.